 Write bandwidth standard deviation resulted in 6MB/s after 30 minute ramp time measured at the FlashArray storage layer 8 hour duration:

-NVMe Direct Attached Storage Headaches
+NVMe-oF Direct Attached Storage Headaches

 DAS Drive Thermal Consideration

 - DAS drive/cards have different thermal capabilities, so which drive/vendor should you choose?

 - Some DAS drive/cards will throttle performance for various reasons like heat levels, so how much and under what conditions?

 - DAS drive/cards caching capabilities are different,so how will that affect your SQL Server workload performance (cache flush, cache thrashing etc.)?